MansiShah710/Sentiment_Analysis_Amazon_Fine_Food_Reviews/README.md

 # Sentiment analysis of Amazon fine food reviews

-* In this project we looked at the reviews for the top 10 products from 2006 to 2012
+* In this project, I looked at the reviews for the top 10 products from 2006 to 2012
 * Study the impact of time on the reviews
 * Perform sentiment analysis on the reviews
 * Analyze words using word cloud